dankamongmen/notcurses/README.md

 * The unit tests assume dimensions of at least 80x24.
 They might work in a smaller terminal.
 They might not.
 Don't file bugs on it.

-### DirectColor detection
+### TrueColor detection

-notcurses aims to use only information found in the terminal's terminfo entry to detect capabilities, DirectColor being one of them.
+notcurses aims to use only information found in the terminal's terminfo entry to detect capabilities, TrueColor being one of them.
 Support for this is indicated by terminfo having a flag, added in NCURSES 6.1, named `RGB` set to `true`.
-However, as of today there are few and far between terminfo entries which have the capability in their database entry and so DirectColor won't be used in most cases.
+However, as of today there are few and far between terminfo entries which have the capability in their database entry and so TrueColor won't be used in most cases.
 Terminal emulators have had for years a kludge to work around this limitation of terminfo in the form of the `COLORTERM` environment variable which, if set to either `truecolor` or `24bit` does the job of indicating the capability of sending the escapes 48 and 38 together with a tripartite RGB (0 ≤ c ≤ 255 for all three components) to specify fore- and background colors.